Slump in commodities rattles global markets

 PHOTO

-SINGAPORE: Commodities markets slumped on Monday, led by deep losses in gold, silver, oil and industrial metals as the choice of Kevin Warsh as the next Fed chair set off a wave of selling in risk assets that sent precious metals tumbling for a second session.
+Commodities markets slumped on Monday, led by deep losses in gold, silver, oil and industrial metals, as a selloff unleashed by President Donald Trump's choice of Kevin Warsh for the next U.S. Fed chair sent precious metals tumbling for a second session.

+Gold and silver had jumped 30% and 71% to record highs in January before they started dropping.

+Losses spilled over into equity markets as investors ditched other assets to cover any precious metals losses.
+Global stocks fell for a third straight day, led by steep declines across Asia and in Europe, where basic resources stocks came under heavy fire.

+Investor nervousness was also reflected in a renewed rise in the VIX volatility index, which nudged at the 20-level that many view as a sign of heightened market tensions.

-Gold slid 9% to its lowest in more than two weeks, while silver fell more than 13% after both metals hit records last week.
+Gold slid 5% to its lowest in more than two weeks, while silver fell more than 7%.

-Oil dropped nearly 5.5%, easing from multi-month highs, and London Metal Exchange copper fell almost 5%.
+Oil dropped nearly 5%, easing from multi-month highs, and London Metal Exchange copper fell 3%.

+On Friday, Trump named Warsh, a former governor of the Federal Reserve, to succeed Jerome Powell as head of the central bank in May.
+The choice sparked selling across financial markets.

+Trump's choice of Warsh upended the idea that Powell's replacement would push for aggressive monetary easing and lifted the dollar, which, when it rises, makes commodities more expensive for holders of other currencies, hitting demand.

+Though he now advocates for rates to be lowered, Warsh had a reputation as an inflation hawk in his earlier stint at the Fed.

-"The decision by markets to sell precious metals alongside U.S. equities suggests investors view Warsh as more hawkish," said Vivek Dhar, a commodities strategist at Commonwealth Bank of Australia (CBA).
+"The decision by markets to sell precious metals alongside U.S. equities suggests investors view Warsh as more hawkish," said Vivek Dhar, a commodities strategist at Commonwealth Bank of Australia.

+A hawkish Fed signals interest rates will stay higher for longer, supporting the dollar and raising the opportunity cost of holding gold and silver, dimming their appeal.

-Selling in precious metals accelerated as CME Grou hiked margins on its metal futures with effect from Monday's market close.
+Selling in precious metals accelerated as CME Group hiked margins on its metal futures, with effect from Monday's market close.

 An increase in margin requirements is generally negative for affected contracts, as the higher capital outlay can dampen speculative participation, reduce liquidity, and push traders to unwind positions.

+"The scale of the unwind unfolding in gold today is something I haven't witnessed since the dark days of the 2008 global financial crisis," said IG market analyst Tony Sycamore.

-Prices in energy markets came under pressure on Monday from signs of de-escalation in U.S.-Iran tension after Trump's weekend comments that Iran was "seriously talking" with Washington, easing fears of conflict with the OPEC member.
+Prices in energy markets, meanwhile, came under pressure on Monday from signs of de-escalation in U.S.-Iran tension after Trump's weekend comments that Iran was "seriously talking" with Washington, easing fears of conflict with the OPEC member.

 Copper and iron ore markets faced headwinds amid worries over high inventories and subdued demand in the run-up to this month's Lunar New Year break in China, the world's biggest buyer of industrial and bulk metals.